 Arguably one of Cornwall’s best known coastal towns, St Ives is a dream destination for holidays by the sea.
 If its quaint boutique-lined streets and wonderful atmosphere don’t draw you in, its beautiful beaches, iconic harbour and pristine bay most certainly will, so it’s easy to see why visitors the world over would choose to stay here year in and year out.

-Tastefully furnished and decorated, the rooms are light, bright and airy thanks to whitewashed original stone and a calming colour scheme of blues and naturals.
-Beautifully designed for all seasons, a feature gas fire in the lounge keeps things cosy during the cooler months while sash windows throughout the property can be flung open to let the sea air in during the warmer ones.
+Tastefully furnished and decorated, the rooms though compact, are light, bright and airy thanks to whitewashed original stone and a calming colour scheme of blues and naturals.
+Equipped for all seasons, a feature gas fire in the lounge keeps things toasty during the cooler months while sash windows throughout the property let the sea air in when it's warm.

 Besides a fabulous foodie scene and plethora of wonderful blue flag beaches, there are plenty of attractions in St Ives for those fabulous days out, all of which are on the property's doorstep.
 The Tate St Ives perches right beside Porthmeor Beach, so you can take in some of that famous art scene and then step out onto the sand, or if you fancy a walk you’ll have many great coast paths to choose from including the 1.9km route to Carbis Bay.
 Further afield but easily reached by car lie the villages / towns of Lelant, Hayle and Gwithian, each with their own great atmospheres and fantastic sandy beaches.